SENERGY-Platform/client-connector-lib/README.md

 ##### Installation

-Install the `sepl-connector-client` package via pip directly from this repository by using the following command:
+Install the `sepl-connector-client` package via pip by using the following command in combination with a desired version `vX.X.X` from the available git tags:

-`pip install git+ssh://git@gitlab.wifa.uni-leipzig.de/fg-seits/connector-client.git`
+`pip install git+ssh://git@gitlab.wifa.uni-leipzig.de/fg-seits/connector-client.git@vX.X.X`

 To update the package uninstall and reinstall it.

 Uninstall with: `pip uninstall sepl-connector-client`